 My recommended setup with Git hooks for Angular apps

-After having used Git hooks for a while I have developed a couple of preferences for scripts I would like to run before I commit and push code.
+After having used Git hooks for a while I have developed a couple of preferences for scripts I would like to run before I commit code.
 My husky config looks like this:

 Pre-commit